Hierarchically branched diffusion models leverage dataset structure for class-conditional generation: Hierarchically branched diffusion models

-We compared the generative performance of our branched diffusion models to the current state-of-the-art methods for conditional generation via diffusion, which are label-guided (linear) diffusion models \cite{Ho2021}.
+We compared the generative performance of our branched diffusion models to the current state-of-the-art methods for conditional generation via diffusion, which are label-guided (linear) diffusion models \citep{Ho2021}.
 Note that although \citet{Ho2021} called these ``classifier-free'' conditional diffusion models, we will refer to them as ``label-guided'' in this work, since branched diffusion models also allow for conditional generation without the use of any external classifier.
-We trained label-guided diffusion models on the same data using a similar architecture and capacity.
+We trained label-guided diffusion models on the same data using the analogous architecture.
 We computed the Fr\'echet inception distance (FID) for each class, comparing branched diffusion models and their linear label-guided counterparts (Supplementary Figure \ref{suppfig:performance}).
 In general, the branched diffusion models achieved similar or better generative performance compared to the current state-of-the-art label-guided strategy.
-In many cases, the branched models \textit{outperformed} the label-guided models, likely due to the multi-tasking which can help limit inappropriate crosstalk between distinct classes.
-This establishes that branched diffusion models offer competitive performance in sample quality, compared to the state-of-the-art methods for conditional diffusion.
+In many cases, the branched models \textit{outperformed} the label-guided models, likely due to the multi-tasking architecture which can help limit inappropriate crosstalk between distinct classes.
+This establishes that branched diffusion models offer competitive performance in sample quality compared to the state-of-the-art methods for conditional diffusion.

-Although we will focus our later analyses on continuous-time (i.e. SDE-based \cite{Song2021}) diffusion models, we also trained a \textit{discrete-time} branched model (i.e. based on DDPM \cite{Ho2020}) to generate MNIST classes (Supplementary Figure \ref{suppfig:mnist-ex}).
-This illustrates the flexibility of branched diffusion models, as they perform equally well in both continuous- and discrete-time diffusion settings.
+Although we will focus our later analyses on continuous-time (i.e. SDE-based \citep{Song2021}) diffusion models, we also trained a \textit{discrete-time} branched model (i.e. based on DDPM \citep{Ho2020}) to generate MNIST classes (Supplementary Figure \ref{suppfig:mnist-ex}).
+This illustrates the flexibility of branched diffusion models: as they are generally orthogonal to the underlying diffusion process, they perform equally well in both continuous- and discrete-time diffusion settings.